Saasli/saasli-backend/README.md

 ```
 {
 	'error' : True,
-	'message' : 'Desicription of what went wrong'
+	'message' : 'Description of what went wrong'
 }
 ```